 Management and other fees are recognised as income when earned and the related services are performed and there is no uncertainty on its collectability.

-Income from placements financial institutions and Sukuk are recognised on a time-apportioned basis over the period of the related contract using the effective profit rate.
+Income from placements with financial institutions are recognised on a time-apportioned basis over the period of the related contract using the effective profit rate.